P-p-H-d/mlib/doc/DEV.md

 Issues are opened in the bug tracker of the project (typically https://github.com/P-p-H-d/mlib/issues )

-If the issue cannot be closed and taken into account in less than (typically) one month, or before a release, it shall be moved into the long term issues included in the repository: https://github.com/P-p-H-d/mlib/blob/master/doc/ISSUES.org This is a file in ORG mode: the issues are created with the proper tags.
+If the issue cannot be taken into account quickly and are long term, it shall be moved into the long term issues included in the repository: https://github.com/P-p-H-d/mlib/blob/master/doc/ISSUES.org This is a file in ORG mode: the issues are created with the proper tags.